AhmedElshaarany/CarND-Behavioral-Cloning-P3/writeup_report.md

 I randomly shuffled the data set and put 30% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 60.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+####4.
+Working on Track 2

+With some extra preprocessing and model tuning and modification, I was able to create another model that is able to complete both tracks, but with less performance on track 1 than the previous model.
+The files used for this model were driveT2.py, modelT2.json, and modelT2.h5